Skip to main content

 Step-4: Define In-Take Process

-This step lays down a path to the teams in realizing the DevOps goals.
-Conduct workshops to your scrum teams with the help of subject matter experts.
-This step will guide the appropriate usage and right pick sizing of DevOps tools and resources.
-This lays down the path for further evolution and maturity.
+This step lays down a path for the teams to realize the DevOps goals.
+Conduct workshops for your scrum teams with the help of subject matter experts.
+This step will guide the appropriate usage and right pick sizing of DevOps tools and resources, laying down the path for further evolution and maturity.

 Step-5: Identify and Run Pilot Programs

 The time has come to test what you did.
 Identify the right applications and domains to apply the new DevOps practices.
-And, that focus area should have a portfolio required to be scaled to the enterprise level.
-This should be conducted with the level of details needed to run an end-to-end process that involves toolset, skilled personnel, manual and automated processes.
+That focus area should have a portfolio required to be scaled to the enterprise level.
+This should be conducted with the level of detail needed to run an end-to-end process that involves a toolset, skilled personnel, and manual and automated processes.

-Get the subject matter experts, reusable assets, automation, security and necessary procedures.
-As the process heads further, compare the identified KPIs with the existing ones.
+Get the subject matter experts, reusable assets, automation, security, and necessary procedures.
+As the process progresses, compare the identified KPIs with the existing ones.

 Step-6: Scale-Out DevOps Program

-Gather feedback from pilot project metrics and scale them through multiple releases across different application portfolios.
-Your DevOps program is not complete without gathering feedbacks and making necessary optimizations.
-This is not a one-time process, and it should happen as a continuous chain.
+Gather feedback from pilot project metrics and scale it through multiple releases across different application portfolios.
+Your DevOps program is not complete without gathering feedback and making necessary optimizations.
+This is not a one-time process; it should happen as a continuous chain.

-These six steps are crucial to DevOps transformation and vary with each organization, depending on business nature, size, and objectives.
+These six steps are crucial to DevOps transformation and vary with each organization, depending on the business’s nature, size, and objectives.

 If you are stepping ahead, then here are 5 best practices you need to know about DevOps transformation: